 NCERT Solutions are considered as a helpful study material while preparing for the CBSE Class 12 Economics Board examinations.
 This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.

-Access NCERT Solution for Class 12 Economics Chapter 4
+Access NCERT Solutions for Class 12 Economics Chapter 4

 NCERT Macroeconomics Solutions Class 12 Chapter 4

 1. What is marginal propensity to consume?
 How is it related to marginal propensity to save?

 MPC or Marginal Propensity to consume is a vital component of the Keynesian theory of macroeconomics and it is defined as the increase in consumer spending due to increase in income.
 It is expressed as ∆C/∆Y which shows change in consumption with change in income.

 Where ∆C = Change in consumption